KonstantinDjairo/stumpwm-senju/README.md

 ![image](misc/image.png)

 please consider using [that](https://github.com/goose121/clx-truetype) fork of clx-truetype, if you want to display ttf fonts.
+<br></br>
+Also, be aware that this my personal config, it will contain a lot of stuff that i use in the daily basis, that's why it start a lot of heavy services at the same time.

 | Keybinding       | Command        | Description                              |
 |------------------|----------------|------------------------------------------|